ichizhov/ExtensibleCommands/Docs/Section4.md

 The AbortableCommand class is important for implementing atomic operations that may need to be aborted before they are completed.
 For example, an operation on a hardware device may take a long time to complete and may need to be aborted quickly due to safety reasons.
 The AbortableCommand class allows convenient packaging of such operations.

-First, there needs to be defined Abort() method that actually terminates whatever operation is implemented in the Core command.
+First, the Abort() method that terminates whatever operation is implemented in the Core command needs to be defined.
 Then, an Abortable command can be defined:

 ```
 var coreCommand = new SimpleCommand(DoSomething);